Case Study

 Documentation & communication

-The work doesn't end when you ship it.
-We also had to align internally and communicate the vision and the reasoning to the wider group.
+The work doesn't stop when you hit "ship."
+We had to get everyone on the same page internally and communicate our vision to the wider team.

 Wrapping up

-Thank you very much for your time.
-If you still have a little bit of time, I'd like to invite you to visit some other projects, or even my Playground section where you can mindlessly scroll through colorful pictures :D
+Thank you very much If you still have a little bit of time, I'd like to invite you to visit some other projects, or even my Playground section where you can mindlessly scroll through colorful pictures :D

 Follow me